yash-mandaviya/yash-mandaviya/README.md

 <p align="center"><h4 align="center"><samp> Software Engineer | Full Stack Developer | Open Source Enthusiast</samp></h4></p>

 <div>
-<h4>🔭 Currently working on scalable web applications and mobile solutions</h4>
+<h4>🔭 Currently working on scalable web applications and contributing to open source</h4>
-<h4>💡Passionate about creating efficient, user-friendly software</h4>
+<h4>💡Passionate about writing clean, efficient and resuable code that follows DRY principles</h4>
-<h4>🌱 Always learning and exploring new technologies</h4>
+<h4>🌱 Always keen to learn and explore new technologies and love the feeling of getting to know how things work</h4>
 <h4>🤝 Open to collaborations on innovative projects</h4>
 <h4>🎯 Goal-oriented developer with a knack for problem-solving</h4>
 </div>